 There are also certain neighborhoods of Cambridge that do not have the same options for broadband services that other neighborhoods have.
-While Comcast service is available throughout the City for residents and small businesses, Verizon FiOS is only available in certain buildings in certain neighborhoods.
-Where FiOS is available, it is an added option to Comcast service in that building, since Comcast's franchise agreement with the City allows it access to all residential premises.
+While Comcast service is available throughout the City for residents and small businesses, Verizon FiOS has limited availability.
 This means that some households benefit from competition and choice, while others are served by essentially a monopoly if they want true broadband speeds, which DSL generally cannot provide.